Jennie McCowen: Early life and education

-Jennie C. McCowen was born June 15, 1845, at Harveysburg, Ohio.
-She was a daughter of Dr. John and Maria (Taylor) McCowen.
+Jennie C. McCowen was born on June 15, 1845 in Harveysburg, Ohio.
+She was the daughter of Dr. John and Maria (Taylor) McCowen.

-McCowen was educated in the public schools of her native town and the Normal school.
-She received the degree of A. M., from the Ohio Normal school, in 1883, having taught school for twelve years, beginning at the age of sixteen years.
+McCowen was educated in the public schools of her native town and the normal school.
+She earned a Master of Arts degree from the Ohio Normal School, in 1883, having taught school for twelve years, beginning at the age of sixteen.

-In 1869, she was nominated for county superintendent of schools in Audubon County, Iowa, and lacked but fifteen votes of an election.
-In 1873, having accumulated funds sufficient for a professional education, she began the study of medicine under the preceptorship of William Stephenson Robertson, M. D., professor of the principles and practice of medicine, Medical Department, State University of Iowa (now known as University of Iowa), Iowa City, Iowa in which institution she also attended three courses of lectures, and from which she was graduated with honor, March 4, 1876, receiving a prize for a thesis on puerperal fever.
-While yet an undergraduate, McCowen was offered the position of assistant physician on the staff of the State Hospital for the Insane, at Mt.
-Pleasant, Iowa, and entered upon the duties of the office immediately after graduation.
+In 1869, McCowen was nominated for county superintendent of schools in Audubon County, Iowa, and lacked but fifteen votes in an election.
+In 1873, having accumulated enough money to pursue a professional education, she began to study medicine under the preceptorship of William Stephenson Robertson, M.D., at the State University of Iowa in Iowa City.
+There, she attended three courses of lectures, and graduated with honors on March 4, 1876, receiving a prize for her thesis on puerperal fever.
+While an undergraduate, McCowen was offered the position of assistant physician on the staff of the State Hospital for the Insane in Mt.
+Pleasant, Iowa, and assumed the position immediately after graduation.